unrealcv/unrealcv/docs/doxygen.md

 If you want to implement a new command, please start from `FUE4CVServer`

+## How unrealcv is installed into a game

+- The server will start when the editor or the game launches

+- AUnrealcvWorldControllerActor will be spawned into the game to annotate objects in the world and register unrealcv commands.

 # Automatic injection when a game starts

 The design of unrealcv makes it able to automatically inject into any existing UE4 game.

 This happens as follow.

-`FUE4CVServer` starts and listen for python commands.
+`FUnrealcvServer` starts and listen for python commands.

-`FUE4CVController` makes changes to the level / map / world.
+`FUnrealcvWorldController` makes changes to the level / map / world.

-# Use unrealcv in blueprint
+## Use unrealcv in blueprint

 Many unrealcv classes are designed to be able to use in blueprint, which means you can reuse components or use blueprint to easily extend existing features.